Helping children get up to date with essential Polio and MMR vaccinations

 Failing to protect children increases risk to health

-In 2021, nearly 15% of children in London didn’t have their 6-in-1 vaccination – which protects against diphtheria, pertussis, tetanus, polio, disease caused by Haemophilus influenzae type b, hepatitis B.
+In 2021, nearly 15% of children in London didn’t have their 6-in-1 vaccination – which protects against diphtheria, pertussis, tetanus, polio, disease caused by Haemophilus influenzae type b and hepatitis B.

-In 2021 – 2022, only 79.9% of London had their vital MMR vaccine – protecting them against measles, mumps and rubella.
+In 2021 – 2022, only 79.9% of children in London had their vital MMR vaccine – protecting them against measles, mumps and rubella.

 Please click the links below to find out more.

 The ‘6-in-1’ vaccine is one of the first vaccines your baby will have.